masak/alma/spec/03-statements.md

 A _`for` statement_ evaluates an expression, expecting it to be an `Array`;
 if it is not, execution terminates abruptly with an error.
-If it is an array, the block is executed once for each element in the array, possibly passing in the element as an argument.
+If it is an array, the block is executed once for each element in the array.
+If the block provided for the body has a parameter, this parameter is bound to the current element at each iteration.

 ```
 <for-statement> ::= "for" <expression> <xblock> <semicolon>